CNC machining entails both milling and turning. Spinning parts and tools may seem dangerous and they actually are, if not careful enough.

 The second hazard is just sharp objects.
 These can be the parts themselves or cutter ejections flying at high speed.
 Handling a workpiece that is not quite ready yet may have a lot of sharp corners still, so one has to be careful.

-Thirdly, there are some problems that are not directly related to CNC machining but rather with the machine shop itself.
+Thirdly, there are some problems that are not directly related to the process but rather with the CNC machine shop itself.
 One of the primary concerns revolves around slipping and falling.

 Strict guidelines apply to the working spaces regarding the minimum distance between machines, signage, required footwear, etc. Also, all electrical components must undergo regular checks for problems, as anything out of the ordinary may pose a threat.